 The ISIS orchestrated re-entry of Morgan to the United States had an impact for the Morgan community beyond a simple counting of cars sold.
 It was perceived as a firm declaration that Morgan will neither abandon its markets nor its faithful when profits and costs so dictate.
 It will strive to remain a car manufacturer for every country and every regulation.

 Bill Fink's racing record, technical antecedents and Morgan experiences have filled many pages with many authors in many books.
-They will richly add to this Panel.
+He richly added to this Panel and I miss him.